 The type of commission: do they pay per lead, per click, or per sale?

 Is it a one-time or recurring commission fee?
 Recurring commissions are the best!
-It means that you will earn commission for as long as a customer is subscribed to a service.
+It means that you will earn a commission for as long as a customer is subscribed to a service.

 What is the cookie length?
 How many days after one of your links has been clicked on, do you receive a commission should the reader make a purchase?
-Suppose someone clicks on one of your links today, but doesn’t make a purchase that same day, and the cookie lenght is 30 days, you’re eligible to earn a commission if that visitor buys the product within the next 29 days!
+Suppose someone clicks on one of your links today but doesn’t make a purchase that same day, and the cookie length is 30 days, you’re eligible to earn a commission if that visitor buys the product within the next 29 days!

 Amazon is not an affiliate network, but they sell almost anything you can think of.
 You can find products on Amazon for almost every niche.
-The good thing about Amazon is that you receive commission on all products your lead buys, whether it’s your promoted product or not.
+The good thing about Amazon is that you receive a commission on all products your lead buys, whether it’s your promoted product or not.

-Another great feature of this program is the option to sign up for Amazon programs in different countries and connect them.
+Another great feature of this program is the option to sign up for the Amazon affiliate marketing program in different countries and connect them.
 This way, for example, people from Canada will be automatically redirected to the same product on Amazon Canada.
 This way you won’t miss out on commission when your lead buys from another Amazon locale than the one you’re referring to in your affiliate link.
 However, there are a few locales you can’t sign up for when you’re not a resident there, for example for India and China.
 But then again, you still got half of the world within your reach!

 4% – 8%

 24 hours.
 But when a customer placed an item in their shopping cart but then decides not to purchase it today, you still receive a commission if that item is purchased within the next 89 days.
-Which is a comforting thought when you’re promoting pricier products that often may require some time for consideration.
+This is a comforting thought when you’re promoting pricier products that often may require some time for consideration.

 This network is my personal favorite.
-Many big brands can be found here, like Grammarly, Namecheap, Reebok, Spanx, WP Engine, Etsy and Shein.
+Many big brands can be found here, like Grammarly, Namecheap, Reebok, Spanx, WP Engine, Etsy, and Shein.
 Share-a-sale also has a user-friendly interface.
 It’s the perfect platform for beginners in affiliate marketing!